mu-biomed/retimat/README.md

     - Texture (GLCM, LBP, fractal dimension...)

 ## How to get started
-1. Clone the repository
+1. Clone the repository.
-    - Click on the green *Code* button
+    - Click on the green ``Code`` button
-    - Select *Download Zip*
+    - Select ``Download Zip``
-2. Install the toolbox, 2 options:
-    - Run install.m
-    - Add the *src* folder to the MATLAB path manually.
+2. Run ``startup.m`` to add RETIMAT to the MATLAB path
 3. Take a look into the tutorials

 ## Contact
-For help, feedback or collaboration inquiries reach out to dromero@mondragon.edu.
+For help, feedback or collaboration inquiries reach out to dromero@mondragon.edu

 ## Acknowledgement
 Although this is open-source software, check in the definition of each function if credit should be given to external sources.